google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 {% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.include-viewport %}

 The viewport indicates to the browser that the page needs to be scaled to fit the screen.
-There are a lot of different configurations that you can specify for your viewport to control the display of the page.
-We recommend:
+There are many different configurations that you can specify for your viewport to control the display of the page.
+As a default, we recommend:

 {% include_code _code/viewport.html viewport %}